influxdata/docs-v2/content/v2.0/query-data/flux/rate.md

   to calculate the rate of change between subsequent values or the [`aggregate.rate()` function](/v2.0/reference/flux/stdlib/experimental/aggregate/rate/) to calculate the average rate of change per window of time.
+  If time between points varies, these functions normalize points to a common time interval making values easily comparable.
 weight: 210
 menu:
   v2_0: